Visit Istanbul Like a Local: Istanbul Travel Guide

 There are multiple Bosphorous Cruise options that you can enjoy while visiting Istanbul.
 Some cruises offer dinner and a show geared more toward couples.

 Day cruises provide the opportunity to view some of the most famous landmarks in Istanbul over a few hours.
-If you’re short on time, consider taking a cruise to see as much as possible in Istanbul.
+Our favorite is a private tour on the Bosphorus that includes drinks and local appetizers.

 eminonu street food istanbul travel guide